 I did see a video on Youtube where a drummer was teaching rhythm on the drums, western drumkits.
 However, towards the end of the class, the teacher said drums could also be proficient for making make melodies.
 The talking drum is a melody maker rather than a strict rhythm instrument.
 The Talking drum is a Yoruba musical item.

 The Candomble from Brazil and other religious groups in the Americas that have their origins in Yorubaland were also there to grace the occasion of Festac ’77.
 I met some Oshun worshippers in France in 2009, and they are whites.
 They know a lot more than about Yoruba spiritual cosmology than I do, talking eloquently about Orishas, rites and traditions.

-All in all, the Yoruba culture is not only influential in jazz music, Bossa Nova, and other international music forms but in dress, alternative identities, religion, and Yorubaland itself act as a homeland.
-Love, accommodation, authenticity and finesse are the only things that have successfully promoted Yoruba culture globally.
+All in all, the Yoruba culture is not only influential in jazz music.
+Bossa Nova, and other international music forms do.
+But in dress, alternative identities, religion, and Yorubaland itself act as a homeland.
+Love, accommodation, authenticity and finesse are the only things that have successfully promote Yoruba culture globally.
 Is there any other way?